salkoffd/ActivityDifferenceMap/README.md

 -----

 Inputs
-- responseHits is a h x w x t1 matrix (3D) of images from condition 1. hxw is the height and width of image. t1 is the number of trials.
+- responseHits is a h x w x t1 matrix (3D) of images from condition 1. hxw is the height and width of image. t1 is the number of images.
-- videosMisses is a h x w x t2 matrix (3D) of images from condition 2. t2 is the number of trials and does not need to be equal to t1.
+- videosMisses is a h x w x t2 matrix (3D) of images from condition 2. t2 is the number of images and does not need to be equal to t1.
 - nIterations is the number of iterations for the permutations test (default 1000).

 Outputs

 adm is a structure containing the following:
 - adm.map is the map of activity difference.
-- adm.pmap is the p-value estimate per pixel. (note: adjacent pixels with p<alpha could belong to different clusters because the adm value is opposite sign.)
+- adm.pmap is the p-value estimate per pixel.
 - adm.nPixelsPval is the p-value associated with the total number of pixels with significant difference (compared with null distribution)
 - adm.clusterSizePvals is the p-value associated with the size of each cluster (in pixels)
 - adm.clusterMassPvals is the p-value associated with the mass of each cluster